Tattzy25/stash-search/README.md

 ## 🎯 Core Use Case

-Stash Search manages different types of image collections:
+OPS.TaTTTy manages different types of image collections:

 1. **Private Images** - AI-generated images shown immediately to users, stored temporarily with admin access
 2. **Public Images** - Pre-generated or discarded images made available to all users